urbit/docs/docs/programming/system/basic.md

 # Basic Hoon

-(This recapitulates material you've already learned in Core Hoon.
+This recapitulates material you've already learned in Core Hoon.
-It will be a very abrupt tutorial if you don't know Hoon already, but it may just suffice.
-If you don't find it obvious at first glance, read it over again
+It will be a very abrupt tutorial if you don't know Hoon already, but it may be enough in and of itself.
+If you don't find it obvious at first glance, read it over again.

 Our goal is to get you programming interesting and useful things as soon as possible.
-To get there we have to quickly cover some of the fundamentals of hoon.
+To get there, we have to quickly cover some of the fundamentals of hoon.
 To do this we'll walk through two simple programs: the first [Project Euler](https://projecteuler.net/) problem and